 People who eat olives tend to live longer than those people who don’t eat them (source).

 But why?
 Why do they live longer when eating this fruit instead of something else like oranges or apples?

-Well it turns out that olives (and olive oil) contain a lot of unsaturated fatty acids, which help reduce inflammation in the body and protect us from different types of diseases (such as heart disease).
+Well it turns out that olives (and olive oil) contain a lot of unsaturated fatty acids, which help reduce cholesterol and inflammation in the body and protect us from different types of diseases (such as heart disease).